How to Properly Use Yeast in Pizza Dough (Dry and Fresh)

 All major yeast manufacturers explicitly advise against adding dry yeast (whether instant or active) to cold water (an example from Lessafre – see the ‘usage’ section), and recommend using the yeast in one of the methods outlined in the next sections.

-Four Methods for Using Dry Yeast Properly
+The Four Methods for Adding Dry Yeast to Your Dough

 Below are four effective methods for using dry yeast (and also what to avoid):